 Following this year’s presidential election, threesquared will present “Texts”, an exhibition of new works by multimedia artist and Austin Peay State University professor of art Barry Jones.
 From wall-mounted iPhones displaying the Ten Rules of Conduct used by civil rights activists during the 1960s lunch counter protests in Nashville to outdoor projected tweets from Tahrir Square, Jones’ work ultimately questions the possibility of significant political change and upheaval in the United States.
 The exhibition will include a series of videos, which explore well known political texts and manifestos, displayed simultaneously through projections, TVs, smart phones, and other devices to create a bombardment of information that provokes a poignant dialogue with viewers regarding the socio-political role and responsibility of media and technology in the digital age.
 The opening party will be held on November 9th from 6-9 pm.
 Wine and light refreshments will be served.
 Parking is free.

-TagsAcuff Chair of Excellence Alumni Art Education Art History Barry Jones Billy Renkl Black and Jones Book Arts ceramics Cindy Marsh Downtown Gallery drawing Exhibition exhibitions Framemaker Goldsmith PRess Graphic Design Gregg Schlanger Greg Sand Ian Berry illustration Jesse Shaw Jim Diehr Kell Black Ken Shipley Living Gallery Mark Deyoung New Media Painting Paul Collins photography printmaking Robb Fladry sculpture Senior Exhibitions Student Art League Student Work Susan Bryant Suta Lee Terminal Trahern Gallery Upgrade! video Visiting Artist Warren Greene
+TagsAcuff Chair of Excellence Alumni Art History Barry Jones Billy Renkl Black and Jones Book Arts ceramics Cindy Marsh Collage Downtown Gallery drawing Exhibition exhibitions Framemaker Goldsmith Press Graphic Design Gregg Schlanger Greg Sand Ian Berry illustration Jesse Shaw Jim Diehr Kell Black Ken Shipley Living Gallery Mark Deyoung New Media Painting Paul Collins photography printmaking Robb Fladry sculpture Senior Exhibitions Student Art League Student Work Susan Bryant Suta Lee Terminal Trahern Gallery Upgrade! video Visiting Artist Warren Greene